roman-milk/roman-milk.github.io/gamer-goddess.md

  I saw her fiddling with her iPad for a second, adjusting her grip, as if to verify it was still there.
 "I guess we can't stand out here forever."

  I put my elbow out to escort her, and a few seconds later I felt her hand slip in and grab my bicep.
 I kind of wished it was bigger.
 She gave me a squeeze.
 "Take lead."
-Report_Story #2